Cycle density in infinite Ramanujan graphs: Proofs of Theorems 1.1 and 1.4

-We shall apply the following well-known lemma to intervals with integer endpoints:
+We shall apply the following well-known lemma to intervals with integer endpoints.

-\procl l.vitali \procname{Vitali Covering} Let $I$ be a finite collection of subintervals of\/ $\R$.
+\begin{lemma}[(Vitali covering)] Let $I$ be a finite collection of subintervals of~$\mathbb{R}$.
 Write $\|I\|$ for the sum of the lengths of the intervals in $I$.
-Then there exists a subcollection $J$ of $I$ consisting of pairwise disjoint intervals such that $\|J\| \ge \|I\|/3$. \endprocl
+Then there exists a subcollection $J$ of $I$ consisting of pairwise disjoint intervals such that $\|J\| \ge \|I\|/3$. \end{lemma}

 This lemma is immediate from choosing iteratively the largest interval disjoint from previously chosen intervals.

 The following is a simple modification of a standard bound on large deviations.